wmo-im/wis2box/docs/source/quickstart.rst

     cp config_examples/surface-weather-observations.yml /your/data/directory/surface-weather-observations.yml

-And edit the file to provide the correct metadata for your dataset.
+And edit the file /your/data/directory/surface-weather-observations.yml to provide the correct metadata for your dataset:

 * replace 'member_code3.center_id.data.core.weather.surface-based-observations.SYNOP' with the topic you used in data-mappings.yml previously*

+* text provided in title and abstract will be displayed in wis2box-ui *

+* provide a valid bounding-box in bbox *

 wis2box build
 -------------